Compare Rewards Credit Cards in Australia

 Views, news, tips and guides to help find the best rewards card for you.

-“Essentially, you now need to spend more on your rewards credit card, and keep it active for a longer period, to accrue points, so consumers need to be careful they’re not spending more than they need to,” says Mozo’s spokesperson, Rachel Wastell.
+“You now need to spend more on your rewards credit card, and keep it active for a longer period, to accrue points, so consumers need to be careful they’re not spending more than they need to,” she says.
+“Doing so could end up negating the dollar value of those points.”

 1. Know your rewards card program’s partners: You can often get extra points for shopping or spending with select partners, helping you redeem rewards faster.